apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/datasource/hive.md

 - Database name: Enter the name of the database connected to HIVE
 - Jdbc connection parameters: parameter settings for HIVE connection, filled in in JSON form

+> NOTICE: If you wish execute multiple HIVE SQL in the same session, you could set `support.hive.oneSession = true` in
+> configure `common.properties`.
+It is helpful when you try to set env before running HIVE SQL.
+Parameter
+> `support.hive.oneSession` default value is `false` and SQL would run in different session if their more than one.

 ## Use HiveServer2 HA Zookeeper

  <p align="center">